sgong-pdftron/stranger-docs/android/guides/getting-started/using-fragment.md

 Note that since we use support version of android fragment, your activity must extend `FragmentActivity` and must call `getSupportFragmentManager()` to get the `FragmentManager`.

 ## Toolbar menu

+<p align="center"><img alt='Default toolbar menu' src ="img/default-toolbar-menu.png" width='300'/></p>

 The default toolbar menu consists of menu items for
-- searching text in the current document [icon]
+- searching text in the current document [#1]
-- sharing the current document [icon]
+- sharing the current document [#2]
-- setting up viewing mode [icon]
+- setting up viewing mode [#3]
-- showing/hiding annotation toolbar [icon]
+- showing/hiding annotation toolbar [#4]
-- editing pages [icon]
+- editing pages [in overflow menu]
-- printing the current document [icon]
+- printing the current document [in overflow menu]

-<p align="center"><img alt='Default toolbar menu' src ="img/default-toolbar-menu.png" width='300'/></p>

 However, you can fully customize and control the toolbar menu as well as the navigation icon.